 The Instagram team of developers in 2016, started exploring the concept of implementing React Native into pre-existing native apps.
 They started with the simplest aspect, i.e. Push Notification.
 The satisfying results made the team start working on other parts of the application.

 React Native allowed the development team to ship features much faster to both Android and iOS versions of the app.
-The percentage of shared code is from 85 percent in the comment moderation view to 99 percent in Post Promote view.
+The percentage of shared code is from 85 percent in the comment moderation view to 99 percent in the Post Promote view.

 3. Facebook Ads and React Native